 Why We Set Privacy Codes (Interference Filters) OFF

-Also set emergency alerts, roger tones, transmit beeps, and other bells and whistles OFF, as well.
+Also set emergency alerts, roger beeps, transmit beeps, vox, lock, and other bells and whistles OFF, as well.

 Useful Outside Links of How CERT Utilizes FRS, GMRS, and ARS During Disasters

 BEcertainn a dedicated CERT GMRS repeater group that meets on GMRS Ch.22 (Old GMRS Ch.8) with a PL tone of 88.5 on Tues evenings at 1930.
 More information about BECertainn HERE.

 Very basic instructions on how to operate a FRS/GMRS radio utilizing the Motorola 300/350 series "Talkabout" radios Please note, we do NOT recommend utilizing any privacy codes. (youtube video)